sakoki/Genomic-Lab/Assignment_1_Sasagawa.Koki-master/lab1_notebook.md

 The averaged scores of comparing our protein of interest with the randomly shuffled ortholog sequences was 35.954

-The original sequence alignment score of our protein of iterest with the predicted ortholog was 337, which is significantly higher than the average score of 35.954.
+The original sequence alignment score of our protein of interest with the predicted ortholog was 337, which is significantly higher than the average score of 35.954.
 It makes sense the score of alignment is very high because it is a family of cytochrome p450 proteins which are liver enzymes involved with metabolism.